ogierpaul/Udacity-Data-Engineer-NanoDegree/p3_datawarehouse_aws_redshift/project/config/Readme.md

 # Config files
 - contains two files:
     - admin_config.cfg to set-up the cluster and roles
-    - dbuser_config.cfg to perform the ETL
+    - dbuser_config.cfg to work on the Redshift cluster (create the tables and perform the ETL)
 - Separates admin rights from routine access enhances security:
     - One data engineer executant can continue develop on RedShift using dbuser rights
     - But he can not create new cluster, or launch EC2 clusters